javier-pg/sysrepo-cfgssl/README.md

 * ```number_nodes```: Number of nodes of the mesh
 * ```number_experiments```: Number of experiments to launch

-2. Experimental data is generated in ```experimental_data/mesh``` folder as follows:
+2. Experimental measurements are generated in ```experimental_data``` folder as follows:
-* ```service_times.csv```: Time for controller to configure the mesh network.
-Each line presents a experiment, and columns reflect the number of nodes and associated configuration time in seconds.
+* ```mesh_times.txt```: Time for controller to configure the mesh network of nodes.
+Each line presents a experiment, the first column reflects the number of nodes, the second column presents the associated configuration time (in seconds).